jacky-teo/OnlyArt/README.md

   16. UI shows a confirmation message and a button that allows the user to return to **"creator_info.html"**.

 ### 3) Creator Posts New Content
+1. Starting from **"xxx.html"*** page, the user...
-1. fencefencefence
+2. fencefencefence
-2. fancefancefance
+3. fancefancefance
-3. funcefuncefunce
+4. funcefuncefunce
-4. foncefoncefonce
+5. foncefoncefonce

 ## Tools Available
 - Docker